 And who does Instafreebie choose to highlight?
 Just those authors who are most active in promoting their work.
 The more you do, the more they’ll do for you.
 It’s win-win.

-An expert tip: if you’re active on social media, use @Instafreebie or #Instafreebie in your Tweets.
+Expert tip: if you’re active on social media, use @Instafreebie or #Instafreebie in your Tweets.
 If you’re doing other good things, just drop them a short summary email so they can see what you’re up to, but don’t let your good work go unnoticed.
 You don’t need to badger them, though.
 Stay professional, not needy.

 Why the book for email exchange is good (even for ‘lazy’ authors)